gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 This bit stuffing prevents serious clock drift when there a long sequences of either 0's or 1's transmitted on the bus.
 There is no separate clock signal (which is why the CAN bus can be called an _asynchronous protocol_), so the clock is recovered from the data.

+## Frames

-## Frame Types
+### Frame Types

 * **Data Frames**: Used to transmit a data payload of up to 8 bytes.
 Very similar frame structure to a remote frame.
-* **Remote Frames**: Used to request data.
-Contains no data payload itself.
-Very similar frame structure to a data frame.
+* **Remote Frames**: Used to request data and possibly implement a request-response system (the CAN standard does not prescribe what they should be used for).
+Contains no data payload itself, and very similar frame structure to a data frame.
+In practise, remote frames are used very little in industry.
 * **Error Frames**: Transmitted when a node encounters an error during communication.
 An error frame contains only an error flag and an error delimiter.
+Error counters on numerous nodes are generally incremented when they detect error frames on the bus.
+* **Overload Frames:** If a CAN node receives messages faster than it can process them, then the CAN node can generate Overload Frames to delay the next data/remote frame.
+An overload frame contains two fields, an overload flag consisting of 6 dominant bits (hence it wins arbitration and prevents another data/remote frame), and then an overload delimiter of eight recessive bits.
+Error counters are not incremented when overload frames are detected[^bib-eecs-461-can].

-## Frame Structure
+### Frame Structure

 Dominant bits are logic level 0, while recessive bits are logic level 1.